The What, Why, and How of an Accountability Buddy

 Conclusion

 I find a lot of appealing aspects of accountability buddies.
-I love that they encourage us to work together, often with strangers, towards shared goals.
+They encourage us to work together, often with strangers, towards shared goals.
 I love that these relationships are with peers who share the same experience, struggle, and aspirations.
 Accountability buddies feel in line with the future of work, as remote work grows and jobs become more independent.
 It’s a concept that I believe will continue to grow in popularity.

 I recently started working with an accountability buddy to go on runs in the morning.
 It’s a habit I’ve been trying to build unsuccessfully for years.
 I’m proud to say that we’ve hit our goals for the first week.